Robert Sidney, 1st Earl of Leicester: Career

 Identified as an influential courtier, the French ambassador the Marquis de Rosny gave him a chain of perfumed gold beads and diamonds with a miniature of Henry IV of France.
 In January 1605, Sidney was involved the production of The Masque of Blackness.
 Jewels used in the costumes valued at £10,000 were borrowed from goldsmiths including John Spilman, and Sidney became liable for £40 for two lost diamonds.
 He was created Viscount Lisle.
 In August 1605 he decided to visit Vlissingen, but a storm forced his ship to land in Spanish territory at Gravelines.
 A suspicion arose at the English court that he had intended to go there, perhaps to betray the English-held fortress.
 Sidney managed to clear himself.

+In 1606 he returned to the Netherlands where he rendered distinguished service in the war for the next two years.

 He wrote to William Trumbull in September 1614 with news of the queen's illness, she was "much troubled with paines in her legs and feet".
 In August 1615 he went with Anne of Denmark to Bath, and was joined by his daughter Catherine and her husband Lewis Mansel who travelled from Margam.
 Catherine came for medical advice in Bath.

 In May 1618 he wrote to Sir Thomas Lake, the king's secretary with news of the queen declaration about efforts to reduce household expenses.
 She had told him that "while she lives she will obey the king in all things ...
 She therefore desires his majesty to take what order it shall please him, which shall please her also, for being wholly ignorant in household business, she will not any meddle with them".

 In July 1618 he became Earl of Leicester.
 The title had become extinct in 1588 on the death of his uncle Robert Dudley, part of whose property he had inherited.
 Sidney wrote to his wife that their promotion was due to Anne of Denmark.